datacamp-content-public/DataWeek-101/chapter1.md

 print(a)
 print(b, c, d)

-# Assign "We are" to x, 5 to y and their product to z.
-Print z to screen
+# Assign "Hello" to x, 5 to y and their product to z.
+Print z to screen.

 x =
 y =